marktimbol/tripsorter/README.md

 Tests

-1. `composer install`
+1. From the project directory, do a `composer install` to install PHPUnit.
-2. From your terminal, navigate to the project directory and type `vendor/bin/phpunit`
+2. type `vendor/bin/phpunit` then pres `enter`;